Custom museum storage solutions

-Innovative design improves access to the Yale University Art Gallery’s extensive collection and creates a unique learning environment.
+Innovative design improves access to an Ivy League University Art Gallery’s extensive collection and creates a unique learning environment.

-As the oldest college art museum in the United States, the Yale University Art Gallery had been assembling a diverse collection, both in terms of origin and medium, since 1832.
-But the collection was largely inaccessible to both the Yale University academic community and the public.
-In order to incorporate the collection’s 200,000+ pieces into teaching and study programs, and to upgrade to modern storage standards, Yale acquired its West Campus, a space formerly occupied by Bayer Pharmaceuticals, and created the Margaret and Angus Wurtele Study Center.
+As the oldest university art museum in the United States, this institution had been assembling a diverse collection, both in terms of origin and medium, since 1832.
+But the collection was largely inaccessible to both the university academic community and the public.
+In order to incorporate the collection’s 200,000+ pieces into teaching and study programs, and to upgrade to modern storage standards, the university acquired its West Campus, a space formerly occupied by Bayer Pharmaceuticals, and created the Margaret and Angus Wurtele Study Center.

 In collaboration with other top quality vendors, Spacesaver was able to create a sleek, functional, open learning environment in the 49,000 square foot space that, as the Principal Architect Jeff Weatherston of WeatherstonBruer Associates said, “Answers the question of what kinds of facilities are possible.”

 Along with conservation and preservation, one of the project’s main goals was to maximize visibility while also improving access to all objects stored at the Center.